 • RBT

 Randi Nowell is an Associate Marriage and Family Therapist (AMFT) specializing in Children and Adolescents.
 She earned her Bachelor’s Degree in Psychology from the University of Phoenix and a Masters of Arts in Marriage and Family Therapy from North Central University.
-Before joining Collins Counseling as a Mobile counselor, Randi worked with children on the Autism Spectrum, mentored young kids as a teacher in the daycare setting, and worked in a Psychiatric Hospital in Colorado.
+Before joining Collins Counseling, Randi worked with children on the Autism Spectrum, mentored young kids as a teacher in the daycare setting, and worked in a Psychiatric Hospital in Colorado.

-In therapy, Randi believes that young children and teenagers need a space where they can talk freely without fear of being judged.
+In therapy, Randi believes that young children, teenagers and young adults need a space where they can talk freely without fear of being judged.
 She works hard to make her therapeutic space as inviting as possible to allow an open space for questions, comments, and concerns.
+Her specialty areas include working with military dependents; Autism Spectrum Disorder; ADD/ADHD; anxiety; self-harm and/or suicidal ideations; grief; parent training; depression; victims of bullying, abuse and assault; and teens, children, and young adults struggling with eating disorders.

-Randi is a wife, a mother to a son and daughter, and an animal mom to a dog and a cat.
-She comes from a military background and has traveled across the world.
+Randi is a wife, a mother to a son and two daughters, and an animal mom to a dog and a cat.
+She comes from a military background as a dependent to two military parents and as a military spouse which has taken her across the world.
 Beyond working with teens and kids, she loves all things Disney, dancing, and shopping.

 From the Counselor’s Desk: I chose to become a therapist because I wanted to help people.
 I quickly realized I had an interest and a talent for working with kids and teens.
+My goal in office is to assist you in making healthy changes in your life to better help you succeed in all desires and interests.
 I look forward to working with you!

 Leah Patrick